usdot-jpo-ode/jpo-ode/README.md

 Check the deployment by running `docker compose ps`.
 You can start and stop containers using `docker compose start` and `docker compose stop` commands.
 If using the multi-broker docker compose file, you can change the scaling by running `docker compose scale <container>=n` where container is the container you would like to scale and n is the number of instances.
 For example, `docker compose scale kafka=3`.

 To configure what services are started, use the `COMPOSE_PROFILE` environmental variable and set a comma separated string of profiles you want to start up.
+This project also supports all `COMPOSE_PROFILE` values implemented in the [jpo-utils](jpo-utils/README.md) `docker-compose.yml`.
 The following are the available profiles that the ODE is currently configured to use along with the services they will enable:

 - Profile name: `ode_base`
   - Services: `ode, adm, and aem`